Ste-Dag/ELECTRONICS-drawing-tools/README.md

 Use the **schematic editor** to draw your circuits :
 *  press A to select the components
 *  press R to rotate the components, X to mirror horizontally, Y to mirror vertically
-*  press CTRL-C/ CTRL-V to copy the components
+*  press CTRL-C/CTRL-V to copy/paste the components
 *  press W to create a wire
 *  press T to add text or node names

-Click on File/Plot to export your work in PDF, SVG format ...
+Click on File->Plot to export your work in PDF, SVG format ...

 ___________________________________________________________________
 **DRAW DIGITAL signals**